William McIntosh

 Internal Creek tensions resulted in the Creek War (1813–1814) when tensions between the Lower Creeks and the traditional Red Sticks of the Upper Towns erupted into open conflict.
 McIntosh fought in support of General Andrew Jackson and state militias in the Battle of Horseshoe Bend, marking the defeat 1814 of the Red Sticks and the end of the Creek War.
 McIntosh was appointed a brigadier general of the United States Volunteers by then-Major General Jackson and enjoyed the compensations, such as pay and allowances for subsistence, forage, and servants, as officers of the same flag officer rank in the United States Army.
 The Creeks ceded lands to the United States in the early 1800s.

 For his role in completing the cession in 1821, American agents awarded McIntosh 1,000 acres of land at Indian Springs and 640 acres on the Ocmulgee River.
-After the wars, white-American settlers were increasingly migrating to the interior of the Southeast from the coastal areas.
+After the wars, white-American settlers increasingly migrated to the interior of the Southeast from the coastal areas.
 They encroached on the territories of the Creek and other Southeastern tribes.
 The cultivation of short-staple cotton, which did well in these areas, was profitable by Eli Whitney's cotton gin in the 1790s, which mechanized cotton processing.
-Lands were developed in the Piedmont areas for large cotton plantations, stimulating demand for black slaves that resulted in the forcible migration of more than one million enslaved people to the Antebellum South
+Lands were developed in the Piedmont areas for large cotton plantations, stimulating demand for black slaves that resulted in the forcible migration of more than one million enslaved people to the Antebellum South.

 First Seminole War